-Our goal is continuous improvement and to drive positive outcomes by pursuing seven Clean Cobalt and Copper goals.
-At the core, we apply the five steps of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk Areas (OECD DDG).
+Our goal is continuous improvement and to drive positive outcomes by pursuing the seven Clean Cobalt & Copper Framework Goals.
+At the core, we apply the five steps of the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (OECD DDG).
 However, we go beyond this guidance to include operational management systems and risks, as opposed to only those relevant to our supply chain.
 We also expanded our scope beyond the Annex II risks of the OECD DDG to cover all human rights and opportunity enhancements with respect to the environment, social development and value chain leadership.
 (Figure 1).
+In 2022, we included our commitment to conformance with the Responsible Minerals Initiative (RMI) Responsible Minerals Assurance Process (RMAP) and achieved compliance with the Cobalt Refiners Standard and the RMI Joint Due Diligence Standard for Copper, Lead, Molybdenum, Nickel and Zinc.